bluesky/databroker/docs/source/how-to/mongo-backed-catalog.rst

 supports the full search capability of Databroker.*

 #.
 Install the `MongoDB Community Edition`_.
 We recommend the latest stable
    version.
 Any version 3.x or later should be fine.
-Alternativel, you can run MongoDB in the `MongoDB Docker container`_ maintained by Docker.
+Alternatively, you can run MongoDB in the `MongoDB Docker container`_ maintained by Docker.
 See :ref:`container_advice` below if you go this route.